Sierra Nevada Range, California

 Murphys is so tiny, it's two streets, Main Street, and behind that is Church Street.
 For the motorcyclist, it is also the location of Sheep Ranch Rd which is worth mentioning as it’s the only north-south paved connector to get over to Railroad Flat Rd, Highway 26, Volcano, and Highway 88, the next mountain pass.
 Riders use Sheep Ranch Rd due to the higher elevation and not having to drop all the way down to Highway 49 into the tourist traffic.
 Sheep Ranch Rd dumps onto Main Street in Murphys, but it’s marked by a tiny sign that’s easy to miss.
 It looks more like an alley between buildings in the middle of town.

 If you miss the alley that actually is Sheep Ranch Rd, travel a few more yards and access Sheep Ranch via Church Street.
 If you miss the turnoff, you’ll find yourself on Murphys Grade Rd and headed right back where you started in Angels Camp.
-Sheep Ranch Rd is one of the bumpiest most neglected roads in the foothills.
+Sheep Ranch Rd is one of the bumpiest, most neglected roads in the foothills.
 The pavement for a five-mile stretch is 20 mph 1st and 2nd gear unless you’re on a dual sport.
-It’s super bumpy, repeatedly patched with patches on top of patches and one of the worst road surfaces for 100 miles.
+It’s super bumpy, repeatedly patched with patches on top of patches, and one of the worst road surfaces for 100 miles.
 There are so many patches on this road, you can see them from space via Google Earth.
 But it’s the only paved road.
 You have a choice of one.
 So deal with it.
-It’s not long, Sheep Ranch is 8 miles away.
+It’s not long, Sheep Ranch is a mere 8 miles away.
 The greatest of ironies is the pavement from Sheep Ranch over to Mountain Ranch Rd is fantastic- twisty, smooth, super fun ride.

 Intersection with Sheep Ranch Rd and Avery Sheep Ranch Road near Murphys